Skip to main content

 If I were to curate an exhibition of African art at this point in time, I would explore these five themes as a matter of precedence:

-• Sociopolitical and geopolitical commentary;
+Sociopolitical and geopolitical commentary;

-• Post-COVID realities;
+Post-COVID realities;

-• Commentary on capitalism and consumerism, and their associated culture;
+Commentary on capitalism and consumerism, and their associated culture;

-• Gender and familial relationships and values;
+Gender and familial relationships and values;

-• Didactics on specific social issues.
+Didactics on specific social issues.

-Sociopolitical and geo-political commentary
+Sociopolitical and geopolitical commentary

 Post-COVID realities

-The world has been very fast-paced, especially in the 21st century.
-This pace was dulled temporarily by the COVID-19 pandemic and its attendant lockdowns, but things have since picked up speed.
-The alarming thing to note, however, is that humanity seems to have missed out on the lessons that ought to have been learnt.
-As General James Mattis, former US defense secretary puts it, “In rather breathtaking speed the pandemic has upended things like you say, pushing our planning horizons it seems almost to nothing.
-We're flying blind into some very, very uncertain future that's out there.”
-The African needs to know where he fits in the scope of things and how to manage this new normal filled with uncertainties.
-This is notwithstanding the fact that Africa has generally been mired in the most uncertain of circumstances economically, culturally etc. we have been trying to make strides in the right direction to solve our problems, but with the new normal looming before our consciousness we have to be more critical in the ways we look at and engage with our world.
-Artists, of course, have interesting takes on how we are dealing with these challenges, as well as their own ingenious ideas on moving forward.
+The African needs to know where they fit within the scope of things and how to manage this new normal filled with uncertainties.
+This is notwithstanding the fact that Africa has generally been mired in uncertainty—economically, culturally, and otherwise.
+We have been trying to make strides in the right direction to solve our problems, but with the new normal looming before our consciousness, we have to be more critical in the ways we look at and engage with our world.
+Artists, of course, have interesting takes on how we are dealing with these challenges, as well as their own ingenious ideas for moving forward.
 It would be interesting to have those perspectives documented.

 Capitalism and consumerism

-We have two main narratives stemming from capitalism in Africa: the historical narrative embedded in imperialistic tendencies and a contemporary narrative which requires us to be very objective in our analysis of and engagement with this model of business.
-Sub-themes such as African consumer culture, the resource curse, and Africa’s evolving role in the ever expanding global economy are worthy of notable consideration.
-I think money, how it is made and how it is spent in Africa are very important topical issues.
+I think money—how it is made and how it is spent in Africa—is a very important topical issue.
 Our psychology in relation to money is also very important to discuss.
 A good case in point is the current fiscal crisis in Nigeria and how it is tied to every facet of our lives.
-It is important for the sake of enlightenment to document how artists are engaging in this important conversation.
+It is important, for the sake of enlightenment, to document how artists are engaging in this critical conversation.

 Constellations in my compound, oil and acrylic on canvas, 48 inches by 60 inches, 2022